tmuth/jMeter-Splunk/README.md

 # jMeter-Splunk
-jMeter examples to load-test Splunk
+jMeter examples to load-test Splunk or send sample data to Splunk via HEC

 - Download and install Apache jMeter https://jmeter.apache.org/
 - Open the .jmx file with the jMeter GUI